omnius45467/geekwise-alexa-course/src/app/markdown/day_2/day_2.md

 We will be sending strings to the server from the terminal, or git bash.

-To Start we need to install `express as a dependency` spin up a node server.
+To Start we need to install `express as a dependency` and then spin up a node server.
 ```
 npm init
 npm install express --save